charles-maheu/Argyll---developement/Android Application/README.md

 # Android Application

-This is the Android application code to control the servomotors with an Android device via Bluetooth.
+This is the Android application code to control servomotors with an Android device via Bluetooth.

 ## Getting Started

 Download Android-nRF-UART-master zip file and extract it at a known place.
-This folder will be the root of a new poject on Android Studio.
+This folder will be the root the poject on Android Studio.

 ### Prerequisites